-Suddenly the Texans face injuries to Kevin Johnson, Colvin, and now even Jonathon Joseph.
-With the injuries Jackson moved back to corner and since has been one of Pro Football Focus’ top coverage corners in the NFL.
+Suddenly the Texans face injuries to Kevin Johnson, Colvin, and now even Jonathan Joseph.
+With the injuries, Jackson moved back to corner and since has been one of Pro Football Focus’ top coverage corners in the NFL.
 He is quietly having his best season to date.
 Here is a corner who can hit:

 Kareem Jackson! 😤🔨💥💥 pic.twitter.com/t3SfXNaIB9

 Damarious Randall is another player who was drafted as a cornerback and now switches between corner and safety.
 He was traded to the Browns this offseason with the idea that he will be their starting free safety.
 Terrance Mitchell and E.J.
 Gaines then both went on IR and Randall moved back to corner.
 He as well has been having his best professional season and he has had to switch between two positions.

 These are just some of the guys who show that you don’t need to go into the draft as a safety or as a corner.
 You go into the draft as a good cover guy who can tackle or a good tackler who can cover.

 The 2017 and 2018 Draft

 Starting with the 2017 draft teams started looking at defenses differently.
 How can we get the most amount of talent on the field at one time?
 Two safeties who were considered 1st round prospects were Jamal Adams and Jabrill Peppers.

 Jamal Adams is a guy who is a hard-hitting, good blitzing, glue covering safety who plays each safety position.
 There is not one part of his game that shows a flaw.
 He is 6’1 213lbs and if needed he could play linebacker, he tackles really well but can make the cause the most damage as a safety.
 Look at the power of Jamal Adams: